- Describe a sense of self for children.

 Within the section Addressing the Needs of All Children and Families in this lesson, you read about seven irreducible needs (Brazelton and Greenspan 2000) for children to be able to feel safe and relate to others.
 Read and review the Reflecting on Irreducible Needs of Children activity.
 Choose one of the irreducible needs of children and discuss what would happen to a child, from the child’s perspective, if this need is or is not met.
 Then, share and discuss your responses with a trainer, coach, or family child care administrator.

 As a family child care provider, you work with diverse children and families.
 Read and review the Promoting a Sense of Self: Scenarios activity.
 After you read each of the scenarios, reflect on the child and family’s sense of self, and address how you would promote a positive sense of self.
-Compare your responses with the ones shared in the second Apply attachment, Promoting a Sense of Self: Scenarios - Suggested Responses.
+Compare your responses with the suggested answers included.
 When you are finished, share your responses with your trainer, coach, or family child care administrator.

 Berk, L. E. (2013).
 Child Development (9th ed.).
 Upper Saddle River, NJ: Pearson.